tacaswell/tacaswell.github.io/README.md

 The site is build with [Pelican](http://getpelican.com)

-Feedback is welcome, contributions are not.
+Feedback is welcome, contributed posts are not.